Home / Study with us / Climate Modelling Summer School

 Course Schedule

-The 2019 course programme provides course applicants with an idea of what to expect, although there will be some changes for 2023.
+The tentative course program for this year provides applicants with an idea of what to expect.

 The school includes advanced theoretical lectures and seminars, complemented by hands-on workshops to put learning into practice.